Ultimate Google Analytics 4 (GA4) Guide

 As technology and consumer behaviour have evolved, web users are active on multiple devices – mobile, tablet, desktop or apps.
 Previously, using UA to track users across the web and apps was a difficult task.
 GA4 is here to fill the gap in cross-platform tracking.
 GA4 launches with the ability to combine data from websites and apps into one digital marketing resource

 The method of how Google acquires this data is achieved through a concept known as unique user IDs, which are distributed through an app or website login.
-So, when you migrate to GA4, you’ll be able to analyze the entire customer journey across multiple platforms and examine acquisition, engagement, monetization, and retention data.
+So, when you migrate to GA4, you’ll be able to analyse the entire customer journey across multiple platforms and examine acquisition, engagement, monetisation, and retention data.

 GA4 brings a whole new dashboard